 The RAdioactive Water (RAW) system piping

 None of these can be upgraded after exposure to a high-intensity beam.
-We should also note that according to detailed MARS simulations 39% of the beam power is deposited to the Target Hall complex, 30% to the decay pipe region and 31% to the Absorber Hall complex.
+Note: According to detailed MARS simulations, 39% of the beam power is deposited to the Target Hall complex, 30% to the decay pipe region and 31% to the Absorber Hall complex.

-The LBNF Beamline is being designed for twenty years of operation, while we are planning for the lifetime of the Beamline Facility, including the shielding, for thirty years.
-We are assuming conservatively that for the first five years we will operate at 1.2 MW of beam power and for the remaining fifteen years at 2.4 MW.
+The LBNF Beamline is being designed for twenty years of operation, while the Beamline Facility, including the shielding are planned for its entire lifetime of 30 years.
+A conservative stance is that for the first five years, the Beamline will operate at 1.2 MW of beam power and for the remaining fifteen years at 2.4 MW.

-In the following section, there will be more discussion on the Primary Beam.
-The Alternative scope will be covered in section Error!
-Reference source not found.

 Scope